-In a twinkling it reopens, and you are presented with a powerfully fragrant bowl of steaming soup in which the various players — thin slices of succulent and tender chashu pork, chopped raw scallions, a dollop of a tangy togarashi pepper-based red sauce, and the noodles — are arranged with almost Cobb salad-like precision.
-You mix in any extras you have ordered (possibilities include slivered wood ear mushrooms, a parboiled egg, and pungent black vinegar) and eat.
+In a twinkling it reopens, and you are presented with a powerfully fragrant bowl of steaming soup in which the various players — thin slices of succulent and tender chashu pork, chopped raw scallions, a dollop of a tangy togarashi pepper sauce, and the noodles — are arranged with almost Cobb salad-like precision.
+You mix in any extras you have ordered (possibilities include slivered wood ear mushrooms, a parboiled egg, and pungent black vinegar) and slurp away.

 The keystone of any tonkotsu ramen is the broth — a distillate of slow-cooked pork bones and aromatics — and this one earns high marks.
 It is rich and satisfying with a hint of smokiness.
 The noodles are on a par with the best you will find hereabouts: tender strands of pasta that have been cooked with uncommon accuracy.

 If I have one quibble with Ichiran’s ramen add-ins it is the parboiled egg, which in the best versions are cooked to the precise point where the yolk has set but is still oozy and molten.
 Here the egg arrives at room temperature, still in the shell.
 By the time it has been warmed by the hot broth, it verges on hard-boiled.

 The lone dessert is a matcha pudding, a shimmering custard with a green tea base that arrives under a mantle of melted brown sugar.
 It is the perfect light finish.

 Among the alcoholic beverages is an Asahi super dry draft beer that is refreshingly tart under its creamy head.